ember-template-lint/ember-template-lint/README.md

 > Ensure you wrap all glob patterns in quotes so that it won't be interpreted by the CLI. `yarn ember-template-lint app/templates/**` (this will expand all paths in app/templates) and `yarn ember-template-lint "app/templates/**"` (this will pass the glob to ember-template-lint and not interpret the glob).

+**Important** note for those running `ember-template-lint` in Github Actions:
+There is an additional printer always used for Github Actions, if you'd like to disable it set the `DISABLE_GITHUB_ACTIONS_ANNOTATIONS` env var to `true`.

 Example usage:

 ```bash